ravi-119/Gen-AI/README.md

 # 🤖 Complete AI & LLM Engineering

-Welcome to the **Complete AI & LLM Engineering Bootcamp** — your one-stop course to learn Python, Git, Docker, Pydantic, LLMs, Agents, RAG, LangChain, LangGraph, and Multi-Modal AI from the ground up.
+Welcome to the **Complete AI & LLM Engineering ** — your one-stop course to learn Python, Git, Docker, Pydantic, LLMs, Agents, RAG, LangChain, LangGraph, and Multi-Modal AI from the ground up.

 This is **not just another theory course**.
 By the end, you will be able to code, deploy, and scale real-world AI applications that use the same techniques powering **ChatGPT**, **Gemini**, and **Claude**.